-- Provide resident outreach to ensure an understanding of all services provided by RHA. - Utilize current technology to communicate opportunities to residents and program participants. - Conduct resident and program participant surveys to determine needs. - Review and update RHA's Strategic Plan.
+- Provide resident outreach to ensure an understanding of all services provided by RHA. - Utilize current technology to communicate opportunities to residents and program participants.

+- Conduct resident and program participant surveys to determine needs. - Review and update RHA's Strategic Plan.
 Conduct learning and training sessions with staff and residents. - Set department goals to improve services to clients and train staff accordingly. - Continue to support the Resident Advisory Board by providing funding, staff support, and meeting space.
-Continue monthly meetings with the Resident Relations Committee with agenda items from both residents and staff.

-- Develop meaningful ways to engage program participants to participate in planning sessions. - Develop a workforce to support succession planning and career ladders. - Build a system for training and supporting employees to reach their full potential based on training needs assessment.
+Continue monthly meetings with the Resident Relations Committee with agenda items from both residents and staff. - Develop meaningful ways to engage program participants to participate in planning sessions. - Develop a workforce to support succession planning and career ladders. - Build a system for training and supporting employees to reach their full potential based on training needs assessment.

 Achievements: RHA continues to utilize tools available to communicate and "get the word out" to residents, participants, and community partners.
-We used Robo-call, texting, email, PA systems, and/or written notices in English and Spanish and postings across the organization to inform residents, participants, employees, and community partners of new information, updates, and opportunities.
-RHA also kept up very well with posting things and managing its website.
+We use Robo-call, texting, Facebook, email, PA systems, and/or written notices in English and Spanish and postings across the organization to inform residents, participants, employees, and community partners of new information, updates, and opportunities.
+We continue to publish newsletters and will look to increase the frequency.
+RHA also kept up very well with posting things on and managing its website.
 Even with the pandemic, we were able to train staff, and employees were able to participate in virtual training.
-Employee desktop computers were replaced with laptops.
+Employee desktop computers were replaced with laptops to be more efficient and flexible.